benfjohnson/developer-dot/_posts/2016-11-28-point-of-sale-data-api.md

 }
 ```

+<p>Or, even easier, you can request the data file for one location at a time using the <a href="https://sandbox-rest/swagger/ui/index.html#!/Locations/BuildPointOfSaleDataFile">individual location point-of-sale data API:</p>

+`GET /api/v2/companies/12345/locations/56789/pointofsaledata`

 <p>In this JSON request, we added DocumentDate, TaxCode, LocationCode, and ResponseType parameters.
 The DocumentDate parameter determines the data associated with the content.
 When the DocumentDate is not specified, the current date is used.
 The TaxCode and LocationCode parameters limit the response to the specified Locations and TaxCodes.
 The response type parameter will determine how the response will be formatted.
 Since we specified "CSV", our response will be formatted as a Comma Separated Value file.</p>

 ```